OpenClawHQ/openclaw-search-proxy/README.md

 # openclaw-free-search-proxy

-Search proxy API for the OpenClaw ecosystem, powered by [DuckDuckGo](https://duckduckgo.com).
+Search proxy API for the OpenClaw ecosystem, ultimate free use, powered by [DuckDuckGo](https://duckduckgo.com).

 ## API Overview